-Following the crisis in Russia, described in Note 1b., during the last guarter of 2014, multiple tenants asked to reduce the Dollar rental fees.
-As part of coping with the situation, the subsidiaries held negotiations with the tenants for reductions in the rental fees.
-In those negotiations the Group usually set a ceiling to the rate of exchange.
+Following the crisis in Russia, described in Note 1b., during the last quarter of 2014, multiple tenants asked to reduce the dollar rental fees.
+As part of coping with the situation, the subsidiaries held negotiations with the tenants for reduces in the rental fees.
+In those negotiations usually the Group sets ceiling to the rate of exchange.
 Reductions were given in specific manner and for limited periods (commonly for three months).